 - Compatibility testing makes sure that the software can work with other parts of the system like browsers, hardware, and the OS.

-Portability testing is the process of re-building an existing application for new platforms.
-And the process of validating it on those environments is usually known as portability testing.
+Portability testing is the process of rebuilding an existing application for new platforms.
+The process of validating it in those environments is usually known as portability testing.

 Q-8.
-What do you think the bottom-up testing is?
+What do you think bottom-up testing is?

-It’s a way to carry out the integration testing where you first test the lowest level components.
-And later you cover the top level items.
-You need to keep moving till you get to the top of the hierarchy.
+It’s a way to carry out integration testing where you first test the lowest-level components.
+Later you cover the top-level items.
+You need to keep moving until you get to the top of the hierarchy.